claucece/Deniability-Meeting/index.md

 # Information

+The event will happen on Thursday, 14th of January, 2021, at 16.00 CET (10.00 EST), just prior to the day's agenda of RWC2021.

 The event will be entirely virtual, over Zoom.
+The zoom link will be posted here.

-The meeting will happen for at least 30 min but can go for as long as wanted.
+The meeting will happen for an hour.

 ## Schedule